 Featured Comment from Dawn:

 "I have always struggled with cooking rib eyes on the grill until tonight.
 Thank you so very much.
 They came out better than every restaurant we have ever had a rib eye in.
-Your method of grilling is spot on. "
+Your method of grilling is spot on."

-👨🍳How to Grill Ribeye Steak—Step-by-Step
+👨🍳How to Grill Ribeye Steak—Step-by-Step Photo Instructions

-3. Trim any edge fat that is easy to trim to prevent flare-ups.
+1. Trim any edge fat that is easy to trim to prevent flare-ups.

-5. Cook over direct heat with the grill lid closed; flip every 5 minutes until you reach your preferred internal temperature.
+4. Flip every 5 minutes until you reach your preferred internal temperature.

-6. Remove and rest for 5-10 minutes minimum.
+5. Remove and rest for 5-10 minutes minimum.
 A light foil tent is a good idea here.

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-⏰How long to grill ribeye steaks
+⏰How long to grill ribeye steak

-A 1-inch thick ribeye steak takes about 9 to 10 minutes on a 450° grill to reach 130°-135° internal temperature, which is medium-rare.
+A 1-inch thick ribeye steak takes about 9 to 10 minutes on a 450° grill to reach medium-rare (130°-135° internal temperature).

-Rare ribeye—cold red center (125°-130°) about 6-8 minutes total grill time.
-Please see the caution below.
+- Rare ribeye—cold red center (125°-130°) about 6-8 minutes total grill time.
+Please see the discussion below about how to cook a rare steak right.

-Medium-rare ribeye—warm red center (130°-135°) about 9-10 minutes total grill time.
+- Medium-rare ribeye—warm red center (130°-135°) about 9-10 minutes total grill time—recommend.

-Medium ribeye—pink and firm (140°-150°) about 10-14 minutes total grill time.
+- Medium ribeye—pink and firm (140°-150°) about 10-14 minutes total grill time.

-Medium-well ribeye—minimal pink (150°-155°) about 13-16 minutes total grill time.
+- Medium-well ribeye—minimal pink (150°-155°) about 13-16 minutes total grill time.

-Well-done ribeye—firm and brown (160°+)—requires about 15 or more minutes of total grill time.
+- Well-done ribeye—firm and brown (160°+)—requires about 15 or more minutes of total grill time.
 It is not recommended.

-Caution about cooking rare steaks
+Cooking rare steaks

 It is hard to hit rare correctly.
 Use a grill surface temperature of 400° to 450° and decrease the first side grilling by 1 minute.
 Watch very closely, checking the internal temperature with an instant-read thermometer.
 Remember, you can always cook a bit more later, but you can not uncook a steak.

-✔️Tips to get it right every time
+👍Tips to get it right every time

 If there is a layer of trimmable fat along the edge, remove it.
 It does not add flavor and will cause trouble when it melts; it will cause flare-ups.